gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ## Some terminology

+Given a C++ library or executable, we have:

 ### Producer project

-The project that compile, links and publishes a binary to be shared.
-This sharing may happen within the same build or across several different builds.
+The project that compiles, links and publishes the binary to be shared.
+This sharing may happen within the same build or across several different builds via a repository.

 ### Consumer project